Benno-K/dovecot/README.md

 > openssl dhparams 4096>dh4096.pem

- Well, did I really write *"easily"*? w
+ Well, did I really write *"easily"*?

- While the command is simple
- it takes *VERY, VERY, VERY*
- long time to complete,
- because it needs to
- compute very large prime-numbers
+ While the command itself is simple it takes *VERY, VERY, VERY* long time to complete, because it needs to compute very large prime-numbers, not exactly a key funtion of raspis.
  As I didn't know before, I
  did not exactly time the
  command, but I know that it